deep-deep-learning/bayesian-tensor-rank-determination/README.md

-This README assumes you have already loaded the dataset as detailed in the repository `https://github.com/facebookresearch/dlrm` which forms the backbone of this implementation and contains a much more thorough set of directions for running the DLRM model.
+This README assumes you have already loaded the dataset as detailed in the repository `https://github.com/facebookresearch/dlrm` which forms most of the infrastructure for this repository.

+The dataset should be located in the folder `input`.

 ## Setup

 Install the requirements using
 ```
-pip install -r requirements.txt
+conda env update -f conda_reqs.yml
 ```
 Next install the tensorized embedding package by moving from the root directory to the package directory and using pip:
 ```